jidar/mush/README.md

 ###datastore.supernova

-If you're used to using Major's supernova client for Openstack clients, this plugin will allow you to your .supernova file as a datastore for mush.
+If you're also using Major's supernova client for Openstack clients, this plugin will allow you to your .supernova file as a datastore for mush.

 To use: